 Currently, the only framework available for micro-credential development is the Common Microcredential Framework (CMF), which was based on the European Qualification Framework.
 CMF is used in over 400 HEI across Europe, for the purpose of standardizing portable digital certification through flexible learning.
 Due to the differences in the national qualification framework (MQA) and the European Qualifications Framework (EQF), CMF is not suitable for Malaysians HEIs.
 For instance, MQF guidelines on the qualification level for micro-credential awardance must be at APEL (C); whereas CMF has outlined that learners must be at level 6 or 7 in the EQF.
 APEL (Accreditation of Prior Experiential Learning) is a formal and informal learning evaluation process of a learner based on cumulative experiences; such as knowledge and skills to obtain credit transfer for course(s) in the programme enrolled.
-Currently it can be used for entry requirements for Malaysia HEI programs such as certificate (level 3), Diploma (level 4), Bachelor's (level 6), and MAster's (level 7).
+Currently it can be used for entry An Exploratory Study of a Conceptual Framework for Developing Micro-Credential Courses in Malaysian Higher Education Institutions requirements for Malaysia HEI programs such as certificate (level 3), Diploma (level 4), Bachelor's (level 6), and MAster's (level 7).
 The purpose of this paper is to develop a micro-credential conceptual framework that would be the basis for designing and developing a Micro-Credential for Malaysian HEIs.